-The county's growing population has made the health care sector a relatively fast-growing sector.
+The county's growing population has made the health care sector a fast-growing sector.
 Health care jobs grew 38 percent from 1,123 in 1998 to 1,547 in 2018.
-Gritman Medical Center in Moscow employs more than 500 people, while 56 other health care providers employ about 500 people.
+Gritman Medical Center in Moscow employs more than five hundred people, while fifty-six other health care providers employ about five hundred people.
 Among the largest health care providers are the Good Samaritan Society's nursing home and assisted living, the Moscow Care Center nursing home, and Moscow Family Medicine, a doctors' clinic.